Why falling gas prices are not taking the sting out of inflation

 "I finally moved over to a different job where yes, I'm going to be getting paid $3 or $4 more an hour," she says.
 "That's awesome, but to catch up and keep everything in order is still a challenge in this climate right now."

 Valdespino welcomes the drop in gasoline prices, but says she's still careful to limit unnecessary car trips.
-And she's watching her pennies at the grocery store.
+And she's watching her pennies at the grocery store, where prices have jumped 13.1% from a year ago.

 "We're being really careful in how much meat we buy," she says.